 Type 2 Diabetes Mellitus

-Type 2 Diabetes Mellitus (T2DM) is a chronic metabolic disorder characterized by insulin resistance and progressive beta-cell dysfunction.
+Type 2 diabetes mellitus (T2DM) is a chronic metabolic disorder characterized by insulin resistance and progressive beta-cell dysfunction.
 The condition leads to persistent hyperglycemia and affects multiple organ systems.
-T2DM most commonly occurs in adults over 45 years, though increasing rates are observed in younger populations and adolescents, particularly among obese individuals.
-The disease is closely linked to obesity, with adipose tissue promoting insulin resistance through inflammatory mechanisms and free fatty acid release.
+T2DM most commonly occurs in adults over 45 years of age, though increasing rates are observed in younger populations and adolescents, particularly among obese individuals.
+The disease is closely linked to obesity, as adipose tissue promotes insulin resistance through inflammatory mechanisms and the release of free fatty acids.